This article is part of a five-part series on race conditions. The complete series is:

 Historically, by far the most common way to see this implemented is to use

-to check if a record exists with certain properties, and
+find_or_create_by to check if a record exists with certain properties, and

 create one if not.
-Having ensured the existence of a Setting
+Having ensured the existence of a Setting with the right

-, we can assign a value
+name, we can assign a value to it.

 class Setting